kiffit/Jobsearch_Web_Scraper/standards-and-practices/documentation.md

-#Standards and Practices for Documentation
+# Standards and Practices for Printed Documentation

 1. The top right corner of all printed documents must include the printed date in Month Day, Year format.